HVAC Social Media Marketing

 Evaluate the results: Did it do its job?
 Did it get you more followers?
 Did you get more shares or mentions?
 Did it increase visitors to your website’s blog?

 By creating measurable social KPIs against your business goals, you’ll be able to adjust and improve your strategy going forward.

 Google Analytics will show you what social platforms drove traffic to your website.
 It’s important to evaluate your results, learn from it and adjust your content moving forward.
 As they say, Rome wasn’t built in a day.

 Does all of that like too much work?

 How about this.. just get started.
 Pick the platform you feel most comfortable with and start posting daily, twice a day, three times a day; just start.
 You don’t need equipment, editors, graphics, just produce authentic content.

-The first time someone visits your site there’s a high probability they won’t convert for variety of reasons.
-Bounced traffic like this probably makes up the majority or your website traffic.
+The first time someone visits your site there’s a high probability they won’t convert for a variety of reasons.
+Bounced traffic like this probably makes up the majority of your website traffic.

 This is an advanced strategy that can cost you a lot of money if it’s not done well.
 Before you get started, watch some tutorials on YouTube or SkillShare.

 Marketing Manager · Brand Strategy · Paid Media